steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-cost.md

 implementation.

 ## AWS Resource Cost Factors
-The table below contains the AWS resources used JHU and the configuration options that will impact the cost for each resource most significantly.
+The table below contains the AWS resources used by JHU and the configuration options that will impact the cost for each resource most significantly.
 The order of the resources is based on percentage of the monthly expense, for instance AWS RDS is the most expensive resource in our implementation.
 The JHU Configuration column has details for each resource as of September 2024 for what our system currently requires for compute, storage, IO, and monitoring.
 The [AWS Pricing Calculator](https://calculator.aws/#/)